AbhinavSalgania/Etch_a_Sketch/README.md

 # Etch_a_Sketch_odin
-Simple project to learn DOM manipulation following The Odin Project curriculum
+Simple project to learn DOM manipulation and JavaScript fundamentals following The Odin Project curriculum